 Factors that can cause relapse

-Before we get started, it’s important to know what causes relapse.
+Before we get started, it’s important to know what causes a relapse.
 After completing rehabilitation, patients need all the support they can get from their loved ones to ensure that they don’t return to using drugs and alcohol.
 Here are some of the most common factors that contribute to relapse:

 Triggers – Triggers can be anything from feelings, situations, experiences, and relationships that can provoke an individual to use harmful substances after a period of abstinence.
-For example, walking past a familiar pub bring memories of alcohol abuse and can result in relapse.
+For example, walking past a familiar pub brings memories of alcohol abuse and can result in relapse.

 Not adhering to the treatment plan – Completing rehab isn’t a guarantee that the person will be sober for life.
 Relapse is very possible if the person doesn’t adhere to their treatment plan and sustain their recovery.

-Lack of support – People who’ve successfully completed rehabilitation need all the support they can get to maintain their sobriety.
+Lack of support – People who’ve completed rehabilitation need all the support they can get to maintain their sobriety.
 A lack of support system can expose them to familiar triggers and result in a relapse that significantly hinders their progress.

 Physical and mental exhaustion – Excessive fatigue can also contribute to relapse.
-If the person is experiencing high stress levels, he/she might feel the urge to go back to drugs or alcohol to numb the physical and mental exhaustion.
+If the person is experiencing high-stress levels, he/she might feel the urge to go back to drugs or alcohol to numb the physical and mental exhaustion.